Cosmic Axions Revealed via Amplified Modulation of Ellipticity of Laser (CARAMEL): Concluding Remarks and Summary

-In summary, the CARAMEL approach unifies optical and RF techniques to achieve axion dark matter detection with enhanced sensitivity beyond the quantum noise limit.
+In summary, CARAMEL unifies optical and RF techniques to achieve axion dark matter detection with enhanced sensitivity beyond the quantum noise limit.
 Its ability to operate across a broad frequency range, with low optical power and without complex quantum amplifiers, opens a scalable path forward in the high-frequency regime.
-The method is complementary to existing axion haloscopes and provides a versatile platform for future axion dark matter searches.
-The estimated reach of the method described in this work can cover much, and perhaps all \cite{Buschmann:2021sdq}, the relevant parameter space for post-inflationary axion dark matter, and potentially lead to a breakthrough in our understanding of puzzles in both the sub-atomic realm of hadronic interactions, and the large scale structure of the Universe.
+Our approach is complementary to existing axion haloscopes and provides a versatile platform for future axion dark matter searches.
+The method described in this work is projected to cover much -- perhaps all \cite{Buschmann:2021sdq} -- the relevant parameter space for post-inflationary axion dark matter, and may lead to a breakthrough in resolving puzzles regarding both the sub-atomic interactions of hadrons and the large scale structure of the Universe.